Malin Bridge: St Polycarp's Church, Malin Bridge

-Malin Bridge Supertram Terminus
+Malin Bridge tram stop

-Malin Bridge was chosen as one of the termini of the South Yorkshire Supertram; it is the western limit of the blue line service which runs eastwards to the city centre and then on to Halfway.
+Malin Bridge tram stop was constructed as one of the termini of the South Yorkshire Supertram; it is the western limit of the blue line service which runs eastwards to the city centre and then on to Halfway.
 The terminus was first used on 23 October 1995 and is a single platform stop which is separated from the traffic on the A6101 (Holme Lane).
 In February 2006 work started on a Park and ride scheme adjacent to the terminus on the opposite side of Holme Lane.
 The unmanned scheme which cost £500,000 opened in November 2006 providing 104 parking spaces, as well as CCTV cameras and bicycle shelters.
 The park and ride has not been well used and price cuts have been introduced to encourage people to use the scheme.

 The Malin Bridge corn mill water wheel was fully restored at the end of 2008 along with the redevelopment of the mill into 23 apartments.

 Sheffield Supertram stands at its Malin Bridge terminus.